 We love to see the happy faces of the children as they get to school on time to play with their friends before sitting down together, ready to learn.
 Children who do not get to school on time or miss some days of school altogether find it more difficult to make friends and to catch up on their learning.

 If your child is ill

 We know that sometimes your child may be unable to attend because they feel unwell.

-If we do not hear from you first thing in the morning and your child is not in school, then we will try and make contact with you as quickly as possible to ensure that your child is safe.
+If we do not hear from you first thing in the morning and your child is not in school, then we will try and contact you as quickly as possible to ensure that your child is safe.
 This could be by text, telephone or home visit.
-Please rest assured that we always pursue this until we are satisfied so you know that your child’s welfare is important to us.
+Please rest assured that we always pursue this until we are satisfied, so you know that your child’s welfare is important to us.